copper-engine/copper-engine.github.io/docs/tutorial2.md

 Because the workflow is created by the engine, we need a mechanism to inject external services.
-Spring support is provided by "org.copperengine.spring.SpringDependencyInjector"
+Spring support is provided by "org.copperengine.spring.SpringDependencyInjector", but other [dependency injector implementations](https://github.com/copper-engine/copper-engine/blob/master/projects/copper-coreengine/src/main/java/org/copperengine/core/DependencyInjector.java) are also possible.